depth-buffer/text-to-stereogram/README.md

 * `-c` to generate output for cross-eyed viewing (default is wall-eyed/divergent)
 * `-l` to specify the pattern length divisor
-  * With an input tile image 256 pixels wide, and a divisor of 2.0, the pattern length will be reduced to 256 / 2 = 128 pixels for geometry at the near plane.
-Defaults to 2.0.
+  * With the default divisor of 2.0, the pattern will shorten by up to half the original tile width.
+A divisor of 4.0 means it will only shorten by up to one quarter of the original width (at its shortest, it will be 3/4ths of the original width), preserving more of the original tile, but "compressing" the geometry into a smaller depth range.

 Additional options in text mode:
 * `-s <number>` to specify font size